-Until recently, religious dress, including the wearing of a headscarf, was banned in all public institutions, including government buildings, universities, and schools.
-The state prosecutor's lawsuit against the AK government indicates the extent to which the "headscarf issue" is the most politically and popularly charged issue in Turkey Many contend that the Turkish state's interpretation of secularism has resulted in religious freedom violations for many of Turkey's citizens, including the majority and minority religious communities.

-today, reflecting this persistent tug of war between those promoting Ataturk's secularist legacy and those pressing for greater public expression of religion through religious symbols and clothing.
+Until recently, religious dress, including the wearing of a head scarf, was banned in all public institutions, including government buildings, universities, and schools.
+The state prosecutor's lawsuit against the AK government indicates the extent to which the "headscarf issue" is the most politically and popularly charged issue in Turkey today, reflecting this persistent tug of war between those promoting Ataturk's secularist legacy and those pressing for greater public expression of religion through religious symbols and clothing.
 Women wearing headscarves and their advocates have both lost their jobs in the public sector, including as nurses or teachers, and students wearing headscarves were not officially permitted to register for classes, even at private institutions.
 Members of the military have been charged with "lack of discipline" for performing Muslim prayers or being married to women who wear headscarves.